 A value is determined by reviewing recent sales of similar homes in the neighborhood of the subject property.
 While no single-family homes will be exactly alike, they’ll be very similar.
 Homes are built subject to local building codes.
 Lot sizes are similar as is square footage.
 The appraiser will research the neighborhood looking for recorded sales of homes that have recently sold, say between three and six months.
-When a loan application is submitted for an automated approval through an automated underwriting system, or AUS, the type of appraisal required will be listed on the results, or “findings.”
+When a loan application is submitted for an automated approval through an automated underwriting system, or AUS, the type of home appraisal required will be listed on the results, or “findings.”

 A full appraisal means the appraiser does the basic research to find recent home sales, or “comparable sales,” before making a physical visit to the property.
 The appraiser will measure the lot size as well as viewing the exterior of the home as well as the interior.
 The exterior of the home is the “curb appeal” of the property.
 Photos are taken of the subject property as well as photos of the comparable sales being used in the report.
 The appraiser determines the overall exterior condition of the home.
 Next, the appraiser inspects the interior.
 This is where various “adjustments” can be made based upon different features within the property.

 For example, someone is refinancing an existing mortgage with a loan amount of $300,000.
 At the same time, the homeowners provide information that the subject property is worth $600,000.
 The appraiser does the initial research to support the $600,000 value.
 With a drive-by, there will be no interior inspection.
 The appraiser will also take exterior photos for the drive-by appraisal.
 It should be noted that a lender has the authority to override the drive-by request and ask for a full appraisal.
-On the other hand, a lender will not perform the reverse by requesting a drive-by if the approval asks for a full appraisal.
+On the other hand, a lender will not perform the reverse by requesting a drive-by appraisal if the lender asks for a full appraisal.

-Finally, a drive-by will cost the borrower a little less compared to a full appraisal.
+Finally, a drive-by appraisal will cost the borrower a little less compared to a full property appraisal.
 Costs can vary by region and loan amount but a full appraisal might approach $500 but a drive-by much less than that.
-In your personal situation, I can provide you with the type of appraisal required along with the associated cost once you’ve submitted an application.
+In your personal situation, I can provide you with the type of property appraisal required along with the associated cost once you’ve submitted an application.
 For details, let’s talk over the phone or send over an email to get started.